EDGE: the puzzling ellipticity of Eridanus II's star cluster and its implications for dark matter at the heart of an ultra-faint dwarf: Results

 In Figure \ref{fig:Dehnen_fit}, we present spherically symmetric Dehnen profile fits to the \textit{total} mass distribution of our EDGE haloes after the cessation of star formation.
 The raw density profiles of the dark matter distribution were reported previously in \citet{orkney}.
 For Halo1445 and Halo1459, we fit the halo density profiles at $z=3.2$, by which time the inner halo is fully assembled and stable until $z=0$ (see Figure \ref{fig:SFH_mass}).
 For Halo1459 GM:Later, which experiences additional late time heating from minor mergers, we make a fit both at $z=4$ and $z=0$, interpolating between them to obtain a time varying potential that matches the simulation data at all times (using the method described in \citealt{2019MNRAS.488.2977O}).
 We also produce a fit for Halo1459 DMO at $z=3.2$ to provide a $\gamma=1$ cusp reference, but do not fit profiles to the other DM-only simulations.
 These fits are produced with the python module {\sc LmFit} \citep{newville_matthew_2014_11813}, considering only the portion of the profile that is unaffected by numerical relaxation (as discussed in \citealt{orkney}, Appendix A).
 Our fits accurately reproduce the simulation density over the ranges shown, but deviate from the data in the outer regions because a Dehnen profile density falls off as $r^{-4}$ in its outskirts whereas our simulated haloes fall off as $r^{-3}$.
 These fits are, nonetheless, suitable for our purpose here, since we limit our analysis to initial orbital radii of 200\,pc or less.

 Included in Figure \ref{fig:Dehnen_fit} is the cored Dehnen profile from \citet{2018MNRAS.476.3124C}.
 Those authors found that SCs evolving in this profile were best able to match the properties of the SC in EriII.
 Hereafter we refer to this profile as `Fcore'; it has a substantially lower density core than any of our EDGE haloes.
-We also plot observational constraints on the dark matter density profile of EriII in red, based upon a Hernquist-Zhao profile \citep{1990ApJ...356..359H, 1996MNRAS.278..488Z} fit performed by \citet{2021arXiv210100253Z}.
+We also show observational constraints on the dark matter density profile of EriII in red, based upon the `core+tides' fit performed by \citet{2021arXiv211209374Z}, assuming a CDM cosmology.
 This fit is made with pyGravSphere \citep{2017MNRAS.471.4541R} using stellar line-of-sight velocities as measured by the MUSE-Faint survey.
 The shaded bands correspond to 68 percent and 95 percent confidence limits.
-The Dehnen profiles fit to our EDGE dwarfs are within the 68 percent limits, and the Fcore profile is within the 95 percent limits.
-Therefore, all of the profiles we consider are consistent with observational fits.
+The Dehnen profiles fit to our EDGE dwarfs are mostly contained within the 68 percent limits, and the Fcore profile sits at the edge of the 95 percent limits.
+Therefore, the profiles we consider are well bracketed by observational fits.